Get

 Amount of Dry Food Fed

 If you are feeding your dog wet canned food on top of dry food, be sure to properly portion.
 For example, you won’t want to give a whole serving of dry food with a whole serving of wet food.
 Portion the correct dry kibble to wet canned food ratio.
-Some dog foods mention how to portion wet food with dry food on the packaging, but if you’re unsure, your vet can advise you on how to do this.
+Some dog foods mention how to portion wet food with dry food on the packaging, but if you’re unsure, a vet can advise you on how to do this.

 If you start overfeeding, it can quickly lead to weight gain and obesity.
 So it’s crucial to catch any measuring mistakes right away.
 If you notice your pup is getting rather plump, you might want to think about rechecking those portions!